NathanBailie/frontend-interview-questions/README.md

 <div align="center">
-  <h1>⚡ Frontend developer interview questions</h1>
+  <h1>⚡ Fullstack developer interview questions</h1>
 </div>

 <p style="font-size: 16px">
-This repository contains carefully selected questions covering key aspects of frontend development.
-It can be useful both for preparing for a frontend developer interview and for conducting the interview itself 🎯
+This repository contains carefully selected questions covering key aspects of fullstack development.
+It can be useful both for preparing for a fullstack developer interview and for conducting the interview itself 🎯
 </p>

 <p style="font-size: 16px">